opensearch-project/project-website/_posts/2024-10-01-understanding-index-request-cache.markdown

 ## What is the index request cache?

-Index request cache is designed to accelerate search queries in OpenSearch by storing query results at the shard level, as shown in the following image.
+The index request cache is designed to accelerate search queries in OpenSearch by storing query results at the shard level, as shown in the following image.

 ![Index-Request-Cache](/assets/media/blog-images/2024-10-01-understanding-index-request-cache/cache_location.png){:class="img-centered" style="width:750px;"}